cevcarter/bys/README.md

-# gp - Gaussian Processes for Regression and Classification
+# bys - a Bayesian framework